 Tickets and Schedules

-The best way to search and buy Eurostar tickets is directly from www.eurostar.com.
-The advantage of buying tickets directly from Eurostar.com is that they offer free home delivery of tickets, whereas resellers such as Rail Europe may charge a fee depending on your whereabouts.
+The best way to search and buy Eurostar tickets is directly from Eurostar.com.
+The advantage of buying tickets directly from Eurostar.com is the ability to print your own tickets or to download them to a mobile device / Eurostar phone app, avoiding physical ticket delivery fees resellers may charge depending on your whereabouts.
 For example, Rail Europe charges $18usd for ticket delivery to a US based address.

 The Eurostar train leaves Paris from Gare du Nord, one of the six major train stations in central Paris (see the Gare du Nord photo tour for more information).
 Check-in for the Eurostar train to London is done through a special upper level at Gare du Nord (Level 1 or Niveau 1 in French), separated from the rest of the station, where all Eurostar travelers must pass through both French and British passport control before boarding the train.
 (This is due to England’s partial implementation of the Schengen Agreement amongst European Union member countries).